 Oregon 529 College Savings Board

-This five-member panel sets policy for the Oregon 529 College Savings Network and is chaired by the State Treasurer.
+This five-member panel sets policy for the Oregon 529 College Savings Network and includes the State Treasurer or a designee.

 Oregon Facilities Authority